Hganavak/archive/_workshops/latex.md

 Arguably **the** most common reason people like to use Latex is its ability to handle citations and generate References/Bibliography sections.

-This is all handled by a reference management software called `BibTeX` (which is almost always used together with Latex).
+This is all handled by a reference management software called `BibTeX` (which comes bundled with Latex).

 ### BibTeX